What is a viable solution for our country’s corroded steel pipeline infrastructure?

 Thermoflex RT, for raised temperature applications, offers excellent permeation resistance to H2S, CO2, and CH4 and reduces H2S partial pressure on existing steel pipe by 90 percent.
 By reducing CO2 partial pressure, it increases pH in the annulus, protecting aged hosting pipe and reducing the risk of a future breach.

-Thermoflex by Polyflow has proven itself a highly capable alternative to steel for the rehabilitation of aging pipelines.
+Thermoflex by FPS Onshore has proven itself a highly capable alternative to steel for the rehabilitation of aging pipelines.
 It can easily handle high-temperature, high-pressure requirements of oil and gas applications.
-Combined with its the pull-through technique, it provides operators with an economically compelling solution to the problem of aging infrastructure.
+Combined with the pull-through technique, it provides operators with an economically compelling solution to the problem of aging infrastructure.

-Developed by Polyflow, Thermoflex, and Thermoflex Plus, and Thermoflex RT spoolable RTP has become an attractive, cost-effective alternative to carbon-steel pipelines.
+Developed by FPS Onshore, Thermoflex, and Thermoflex Plus, and Thermoflex RT spoolable RTP has become an attractive, cost-effective alternative to carbon-steel pipelines.

 These lightweight pipe products have proven to be highly resistant to corrosion and erosion, offering low flow resistance and ultralow permeation to H2S, CO2, CH4, and water vapor.